 Andy was on a number of occasions the driver for daylight inspections in Kent and Sussex carried out by the Animal Liberation Investigation Unit.
 Unlike other actions, these tended to be overt and participants would often carry legal disclaimers with them.
-There were a number of such inspections in the south east over 1992 / 1993, and it remains to be confirmed which where the ones he drove for.
+There were a number of such inspections in the south east over 1992 / 1993, and though several people recalled he drove for some of them, including picking people up from their homes in south London, it remains to be confirmed which where the specific ones he was present on.

 Leyden Street Chicken Slaughterhouse campaign

 The Leyden Street slaughterhouse was a long time focus of animal rights campaigners in east London.
 It had been subject to a campaign in the 1980s, which was renewed in March 1992 by a few people who had coalesced within London Boots Action Group.
 It was informally organised without meetings as such, though fliers were produced.
 After a while the monthly demonstrations gained in reputation and even attracted people from outside of London, rising to up to 100 people at one point.
 Between 1992 and 1994 it was subject to four separate covert liberations.
 Matt Rayner was among those who attended and he hinted at a role in one of these liberations.